 Honestly, there aren’t many cons!

 You have access to some of the best beaches in Mexico and the mountains, amazing food, it’s safe, it has an Old World charm, and an airport (Puerto Vallarta International Airport).
-If there’s a con, it would be the hot weather in the summer.
+If there’s a con, it would be the hot weather in the summer, and the fact that prices are increasing.

 7. Merida (the safest city in Mexico for digital nomads)

 This Yucatan city is a great place to base yourself.
-Merida offers big city living, with small-town charm and access to all amenities.
+Merida offers big-city living, with small-town charm and access to all amenities.
+This is the city in Mexico that I’ve chosen to base myself in for now, and I recommend it to digital nomads.

 Why Merida is a top city for Digital Nomads